tehwalris/forest/doc/interesting-commit-notes.md

 - 669d5dbdbbccd4b202695c3898ee30d06bd23110
   - add required argument (3)
   - same insertion in multiple locations (2)
+    - note: add a property to an interface
   - same insertion in multiple locations (2)
+    - note: add a property to an interface
 - a56707b9db66197b2003b8a753d6df47c0e81c9c
   - note: adds multiple properties and arguments, all used to pass one value through the call hierarchy
   - note: Forest probably wouldn't help with this